 You are able to contest the making of a FMPO if you do not believe you are at risk of forced marriage.
-You may be eligible for legal aid for a solicitor to assist you in court proceedings.
+You may be eligible for legal aid for a Solicitor Birmingham to assist you in court proceedings.

 Can I contest the order if I am the respondent?

 Yes.
 As a respondent you have a right to contest the application for a Forced Marriage Protection Order if you do not believe the allegations made against you are true and you do not wish for an Order to be in place.